cap-js-community/feature-toggle-library/docs/usage/index.md

 ### For CAP Projects

-CAP projects, will use the library as a [CDS-plugin](https://cap.cloud.sap/docs/node.js/cds-plugins).
-Their initialization settings are in `package.json`.
+CAP projects will use the library as a [CDS-Plugin](https://cap.cloud.sap/docs/node.js/cds-plugins).
+The initialization of _CAP Feature Toggles_, meaning toggles that govern the active CDS model extensions, will happen automatically based on the `fts/` project subdirectory structure.
+These toggles do not require a configuration file.

+If you need further, arbitrary runtime toggles, you can expand on the automatically recognized CAP toggles with an initialization setting in `package.json`.
 For example:

 ```json
 {